flutter/website/src/content/platform-integration/web/embedding-flutter-web.md

 ### Identifying views

-Each `FlutterView` has an identifier that is assigned by Flutter when it is attached.
+Each `FlutterView` has an identifier assigned by Flutter when attached.
 This `viewId` can be used to uniquely identify each view, retrieve its initial configuration, or decide what to render in it.

-The `viewId` of the `FlutterView` that is being rendered can be retrieved from its `BuildContext` like this:
+The `viewId` of the rendered `FlutterView` can be retrieved from its `BuildContext` like this:

 ```dart highlightLines=4-5